yxx-dev/yxx-dev/README.md

-- 🔭 I’m currently working on Node.js and SQL backends
+- 🔭 I’m currently working on: Node.js and SQL backends
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning: python
-- 👯 I’m looking to collaborate on sustainable transportation projects
+- 👯 I’m looking to collaborate on: sustainable transportation projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with: tests
-- 💬 Ask me about transportation & climate tech
+- 💬 Ask me about: transportation & climate tech
 - 📫 How to reach me: yxu13@uw.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: was the leading guitar in colleage band